johnsoncodehk/unity-ui-controller/README.md

 ### v3 VS v2(last AssetStore version)

-(v2 can still download in the asset-store branch)
+(v2 can still download in [here](https://github.com/johnsoncodehk/unity-ui-controller/archive/asset-store.zip))

 The main change in v3 is no longer assumed the use case, such as automatically activating GameObject when Show, or automatically disabling GameObject when OnHide.